24 (2016 film): Pre-production

-In August 2009, director Vikram Kumar announced that he was set to direct a film titled 24.
-The film was backed by producer Mohan Natarajan, which would feature actor Vikram in a lead role.
+In August 2009, director Vikram Kumar announced that he was set to direct a film titled 24 The film was backed by producer Mohan Natarajan, which would feature actor Vikram in a lead role.
 Harris Jayaraj was confirmed to score the music and P. C. Sreeram to handle the film cinematography.
 By late 2009, the filming commenced at AVM Studios, Chennai.
 Sets that resembled dense forests and caves were replicated.
 In an interview with The Times of India in Chennai, director Vikram stated: "We have signed Ileana D'Cruz to do 24.
 It will be her re-launch in Tamil cinema.
 She has given us bulk dates from February 2010 for the second schedule of the film."
 In February 2010, Vikram Kumar officially announced that he had dropped the film.
 Vikram clarified that he fine-tuned the film script but it was rejected by actor Vikram and the film producer.
 Further, the other reason cited was that the director had failed to provide the complete script even while production expenses were increasing.
 Due to difference of opinions, the director voluntarily walked out and stated that he had been making changes in the script and would approach a leading actor in future.
+Kumar held preliminary discussions with Mahesh Babu, who loved the script but was unsure about being able to play triple roles, eventually passing the offer on.